Paphos: Foundation myth

-In the founding myth, the town's name is linked to the goddess Aphrodite, as the eponymous Paphos was the son (or, in Ovid, daughter) of Pygmalion whose ivory cult image of Aphrodite was brought to life by the goddess as "milk-white" Galatea.
+In its foundation myth, the town's name is linked to the goddess Aphrodite, as the eponymous Paphos was the son (or, in Ovid's account, the daughter) of Pygmalion whose ivory cult image of Aphrodite was brought to life by the goddess, as 'milk-white' Galatea.

-The author of Bibliotheke gives the genealogy.
+The Bibliotheke contains a genealogy.
 Pygmalion was so devoted to the cult of Aphrodite that he took the statue to his palace and kept it on his couch.
-The daimon of the goddess entered into the statue, and the living Galatea bore Pygmalion a son, Paphos, and a daughter, Metharme.
-Cinyras, debated as to if he is the son of Paphos or Metharme's suitor, founded the city under Aphrodite's patronage and built the great temple to the goddess there.
+The daimon of the goddess entered the statue, and the living Galatea bore Pygmalion a son, Paphos, and a daughter, Metharme.
+Cinyras –either the son of Paphos or the suitor of Metharme– founded the city under Aphrodite's patronage and built the great temple to the goddess there.
 According to another legend preserved by Strabo (xi. p.
-505), it was founded by the Agapenor, a hero of the Trojan wars.
+505), it was founded by Agapenor, a hero of the Trojan War.
+According to Pausanias, a storm drove Agapenor and the Arcadian fleet to Cyprus, where he founded Paphos and established the sanctuary of Aphrodite at Palaepaphos.

 Old Paphos

-Old Paphos (Palaepaphos), now known as Kouklia (Κούκλια; Kukla or Konuklia; Covocle) (Engel, Kypros, vol. i. p.
-125), is on a hill to the east of the modern city.
+Old Paphos (Palaepaphos), now known as Kouklia, is on a hill to the east of the modern city.
 It had a road which spanned a few miles to the sea.
 It was not far from the Zephyrium promontory and the mouth of the Bocarus stream.

 Archaeology shows that Old Paphos has been inhabited since the Neolithic period.
 It was a centre for Aphrodite's cult.
 Aphrodite's mythical birthplace was on the island.
-The founding myth is interwoven with the goddess such that Old Paphos became the most famous and important place for worshipping Aphrodite in the ancient world.
+The founding myth is interwoven with the goddess such that Old Paphos became the most important place for worshipping Aphrodite in the ancient world.

-The Greek names of two ancient kings, Etevandros and Akestor, are attested in Cypriot syllabary on objects of seventh century BC found in Kourion.
+The Greek names of two ancient kings, Etevandros and Akestor, are attested in Cypriot syllabary on objects from the 7th century BC found in Kourion.

 Aphrodite and Paphos

 The Greeks agreed that Aphrodite had landed at the site of Paphos when she rose from the sea.
 According to Pausanias (i.
-14), although her worship was introduced to Paphos from Syria, it was much more likely that it was of Phoenician origin.
+14), although her worship was introduced to Paphos from Syria, it was more likely that it was of Phoenician origin.
 Before being proven by archaeology it was thought that Aphrodite's cult had been established before the time of Homer (c.
 700 BC), as the grove and altar of Aphrodite at Paphos are mentioned in the Odyssey (viii.
 362).
 Archaeology established that Cypriots venerated a fertility goddess in a cult that combined Aegean and eastern mainland aspects before the arrival of the mainland Greeks.
 Female figurines and charms found in the immediate vicinity date back to the early third millennium.
 The temenos was well established before the first structures were erected in the Late Bronze Age:

 There was unbroken continuity of cult from that time until 391 AD when the Roman Emperor Theodosius I outlawed all pagan religions and the sanctuary fell into the ruins in which we find it today.